 - Easy image editing

-The pros of a free Wix account are hands-off maintenance, as Wix hosts everything, and access to the world-class site building tools.
-Your site will have wixsite.com in the web address, and you’re limited to 500GB bandwidth, which basically means it only works for small sites without too much traffic.
+A free Wix account keeps things simple and still gives you access to the world-class site building tools.
+But your site will have wixsite.com in the web address, and you’re limited to 500GB bandwidth, which basically means it only works for small sites without too much traffic.

-The other drawback are the Wix ads, which enable the company to offer the free version.
+The other drawback of the free-forever plan is the Wix ads, which enable the company to offer the free version.
 If you are running your blog as part of your business, do you really want another company’s advertisements?

 If you upgrade, Wix removes the ads and gives you a custom domain name free for the first year.
 Your blog is fully yours, which I think is more than worth it.

-Premium Wix plans are broken down into three groups: Websites, Business & eCommerce, and Enterprise.
+Premium Wix plans are broken down into three groups: Websites, Business and Ecommerce, and Enterprise.

-Business and ecommerce plans start at $23 per month and allow you to accept payments online.
-Sell products and services directly from your blog.
+Business and ecommerce plans start at $27 per month and allow you to accept payments online and sell products and services directly from your blog.
 Even for more complex sites, the Wix set up process will still be very user-friendly.